A full list of shows is included in my CV, available here

 Invited artists: Arlene Diehl, Susan R. Kirshenbaum, Gail Ragains, Eric Saint Georges, & Julianne Wallace Sterling

 ArtSpan Open Studios (SF, 2016-Present)

 The Laundry, SFWA, and The Allied Box Factory

-Over the last few years I participated in Open Studios at The Laundry, at San Francisco Women Artists Gallery, and at the Allied Box Factory.
+Over the last few years I participated in Open Studios at The Laundry, at San Francisco Women Artists Gallery (SFWA), and at the Allied Box Factory.

-SFWA JURIED SHOWS, SAN FRANCISCO WOMEN ARTISTS GALLERY (SF, 2017-PRESENT)
+SAN FRANCISCO WOMEN ARTISTS GALLERY (SFWA) JURIED SHOWS